 - For corporate lets, most established PLC / Ltd companies or large organisations will meet our criteria providing three years trading records are available at companies house and satisfactory accountants references are forthcoming.

-Please remember that the reservation fee is 50% of the monthly rent, and that it is non-refundable should references prove to be unsatisfactory, you withdraw, fail a credit check, fail to disclose information which leads to the refusal of the tenancy, or the Agreement is not signed within 14 days.
+Please remember that the reservation fee is the equivalent of one weeks rent, and that it is non-refundable should references prove to be unsatisfactory, you withdraw, fail a credit check, fail to disclose information which leads to the refusal of the tenancy, or the Agreement is not signed within 14 days.

 Providing these tests are passed, the reservation fee will count towards your first months rent.